event4u-app/data-helpers/starlight/src/content/docs/main-classes/data-mutator.md

 ```

-## Working with DTOs and Objects
+## Working with Dtos and Objects

-DataMutator works with plain PHP objects and DTOs.
+DataMutator works with plain PHP objects and Dtos.

 ### Basic Object Mutation